vdhamer/Photo-Club-Hub/.github/README.md

 Tha app allows viewers to see images from multiple clubs within a single app.
-This aims to provide a degree of uniformity, thus sparing the user from having to find a club's website, discovering where to find the photos within each site and how to browse through these portfolios.
+This aims to provide a degree of uniformity, thus sparing the user from having to find a club's website, discovering where to find the photos within the site and how to browse through these portfolios.
 Starting in version 2 the app's name was changed to _Photo Club Hub_ (the previous name was _Photo Club Waalre_) to emphasize the multi-club aspect.</p>

 To achieve this, the app fetches online software-readable lists of photo clubs, lists of club members and their curated photos.